jiminhsieh/jekyll-clean-dark/_posts/2017-11-30-Database-Replication-with-CAP-Theorem.md

         > [a strongly consistent read might **take more time** than an eventually consistent read, it always returns the last updated value](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_GetItem.html)

 * How could CAP exist at the same time?
-    * How you limit the behavior of accessing distributed storage system?
+    * How does system limit the behavior of accessing distributed storage system?
-    * How you resolve the conflict?
+    * How do you resolve the conflict?

 References: